mbjoseph/cv/cv.md

 - Karban R, Hodson A, Gruner DS, Lewis EE, Karban J, **Joseph MB**, Mata T, Strong DR. 2011.
 Lack of susceptibility of soil-inhabiting Platyprepia virginialis caterpillars, a native arctiid, to entomopathogenic nematodes in nature.
 Entomologia Experimentalis et Applicata 140 (1): 28-34.

+## Preprints

+- Joseph MB, Stutz WE, Johnson PTJ.
+2015.
+Multilevel models for the distribution of hosts and symbionts.
+PeerJ PrePrints 3:e1876.

 ## Other publications

 - Ecology in silico.
 2013-present.
 An R code blog and open lab notebook. [mbjoseph.github.io](mbjoseph.github.io)